jrbromberg/bank-emails-to-spreadsheet/README.md

 This is a free and safe solution for pulling your bank transactions into a google spreadsheet.
 Bank login information is not required.
 This works by scraping emails.

-The script is set up to work with the below bank products.
-To modify the script to work with additional bank products, you should only need to update the BANKS object.
+The script is set up to work with the below accounts.
+To modify the script to work with additional accounts, you should only need to update the BANKS object.
 - Bank of America Checking
 - Bank of America Credit Card
 - BECU Checking